-It is being increasingly recognized that prostate cancer is being OVER treated in many men and this has led the U.S. Preventive Services Task Force to advise against routine PSA screening, stating that the harms of PSA screening outweigh the survival benefits.
-PSA screening automatically led to a reflex prostate biopsy, and even men with minimal disease were treated traditionally with surgery or radiation—resulting in significant quality of life related side effects.
+It is being increasingly recognized that prostate cancer is being OVER treated in many men and this has led the U.S. Preventive Services Task Force to give PSA screening a "C" rating, meaning that the overall benefit may be small and that the harms of PSA screening outweigh the survival benefits.
+PSA screening can lead to a reflex prostate biopsy, and even men with minimal disease were treated traditionally with surgery or radiation—resulting in significant quality of life related side effects.

 Today, many men are not offered any alternatives to traditional treatment by their urologists.
-At the Scionti Prostate Center, we discuss all treatments options and suggest LESS invasive treatment options when appropriate.
+At the Scionti Prostate Center, we discuss all treatments options and recommend LESS invasive treatment options whenever possible.

 Minimally invasive prostate cancer treatment means delivering cancer treatment to the prostate without having to do surgery, without making major incisions.
-This is called ablation (destruction) which is accomplished by precisely targeting lethal energy (focused ultrasound, ice, or laser) to diseased prostate tissue, based on tumor locations revealed by Advanced Diagnostics.
+This is called ablation (destruction) which is accomplished by precisely targeting lethal energy to diseased prostate tissue, based on tumor locations revealed by Advanced Diagnostics.
 The advantages are:

 a) quick recovery,